This post answers some frequently asked questions on business records in criminal law.

 If the Commonwealth does not prove these elements beyond a reasonable doubt, then the jury cannot consider the content of the records in question in any way.

-YES, a trial judge may, as a condition to admissibility of business records, require the party offering the business records into evidence to call a witness who has personal knowledge of the facts stated in the record.
+Sometimes.
+A trial judge may, as a condition to admissibility of business records, require the party offering the business records into evidence to call a witness who has personal knowledge of the facts stated in the record.
 Such a witness may be necessary to establish the foundation required to find that a document constitutes a business record.

 IF YOU OR A LOVED ONE HAVE A LEGAL QUESTION OR HAVE BEEN CHARGED WITH A CRIME, AND YOU NEED AN EXPERIENCED CRIMINAL DEFENSE LAWYER WORKING ON YOUR SIDE TO PROTECT YOUR RIGHTS, PLEASE CONTACT CRIMINAL DEFENSE ATTORNEY WILLIAM J. BARABINO.